Package Leaflet: Information for the User

 Fabrazyme 35mg powder for concentrate for solution for infusion.

-Fabrazyme contains the active ingredient agalsidase beta and is used as enzyme replacement therapy in Fabry disease, in which the level of enzyme activity of alpha-galactosidase is non-existent or below normal.
+Fabrazyme contains the active substance agalsidase beta and is used as enzyme replacement therapy in Fabry disease, in which the level of enzyme activity of alpha-Galactosidase is non-existent or below normal.
+In people with Fabry disease, a fatty substance called globotriaosylceramide (GL-3) is not removed from the body's cells and accumulates in the walls of blood vessels of organs.

-Fabrazyme is indicated for use as long-term enzyme replacement therapy in patients with confirmed diagnosis of Fabry disease.
+Fabrazyme is indicated for long-term enzyme replacement therapy in patients with a confirmed diagnosis of Fabry disease.

-Fabrazymeis indicated for use in adults, adolescents, and children 8 years of age or older.
+Fabrazyme is indicated for use in adults, adolescents, and children aged 8 years and older.

 Do not use Fabrazyme